 Takeaway: There are signs that some BPM vendors are looking at unstructured processes.
 That is a good thing.
 However, we have yet to see any software.

-This is a quote from a Forrester “Wave” from earlier this year:
+This is a quote from a Forrester “Wave” report:

 Here are signs of a minor revolution.
 Contained in this dense prose is an acknowledgment that BPM does not work for “people driven processes.”